Dental braces can create oral health problems such as gingivitis and decalcification (white marks), which lead to more serious issues.

-To remove plaque, you should brush around all parts of your dental braces and all of the surfaces of your teeth.
+To clean your braces and teeth thoroughly and remove plaque, you should brush around all parts of your dental braces and all of the surfaces of your teeth.
 Ideally, you should brush after every meal or snack.
 If you can’t brush right away, rinse your mouth well with water.

 A manual toothbrush works well if you use it correctly.
 But when you have brackets, wires, and other hardware in your mouth, you may find it easier to use a sonic toothbrush.
 Watch your toothbrush head for wear.
 Due to the brackets and other hardware, you will need to replace the brush head more often.

 Even a sonic toothbrush can't remove all of the plaque.
 You also need to floss to remove the plaque that your toothbrush cannot reach.
 A floss threader is one method for flossing with braces, but it can be difficult and time consuming.

 An easy and effective way to clean and floss braces and improve gum health is to use a Waterpik® Water Flosser with the Orthodontic Tip.
 It is clinically proven more effective than dental floss for people with braces.
 Learn more about how to floss with braces using a Waterpik® water flosser.